NotARoomba/SimpleFlightController/GUIDE.md

 Now that we have our requirements, let's see how to meet them.
 Some requirements depend on others.
 For example, we want battery power - but how large should the battery be?
 That depends on the voltages and current the servos and microcontroller need, so let's define those first.

 Depending on the size of your rocket, current needs will vary because larger servos draw more current.
 Most hobby servos run on 5–6V and draw ~1A.
-A 2‑cell LiPo (Lithium Polymer) battery (7.4V nominal) is common in RC applications (each cell is ~3.7V) and can be regulated down to 5V for servos.
+A 2-cell LiPo (Lithium Polymer) battery (7.4V nominal) is common in RC applications (each cell is ~3.7V) and can be regulated down to 5V for servos.

-Most microcontrollers and sensors run on 3.3V, so with a 2‑cell (7.4V) LiPo we have more than enough input voltage - as long as we regulate it down to a clean 3.3V line.
+Most microcontrollers and sensors run on 3.3V, so with a 2-cell (7.4V) LiPo we have more than enough input voltage—as long as we regulate it down to a clean 3.3V line.

 Now, after ticking off one of the features, we need to tackle the three others.